hyperspy/hyperspy-bundle/docs/source/install_windows.rst

 Once the installation eventually finishes, click the *Next* button, and then *Finish* to exit the installer.

 And that's it!
-You should now have a few new applications in your Start Menu, including the "HyperSpy Prompt" and "HyperSpyUI".
+All the installed programs should now be installed and they distribution should be available from the terminal, the context menu or the start menu (:ref:`usage-label`).